larsiusprime/boardgames/dragon_pants/README.md

  D. Re-shuffling

- At the moment a player chooses to draw a card from the Deck of Power, but there are no cards available, that player takes all the cards in the discard pile, shuffles them, and places them on the board face-down as a replenished Deck of Power.
+ When a player spends an action to draw a card from the Deck of Power, but there are no cards available, that player takes all the cards in the discard pile, shuffles them, and places them on the board face-down as a replenished Deck of Power.
 The player then draws their card from the top of the Deck of Power.

 ##Cards